-Next, you can apply for a registration and gain higher-level certification in plumbing i.e., Certificate IV in Plumbing and Services.
+Next, you can apply for registration and gain higher-level certification in plumbing, i.e., Certificate IV in Plumbing and Services.

-After you complete the qualification, you can proceed to apply for a Plumbing Contractor License or a Plumbing Tradesperson License from the Plumbers Licensing Board of the Department of Mines, Industry Regulation and Safety.
+After completing the qualification, you can apply for a Plumbing Contractor License or a Plumbing Tradesperson License from the Plumbers Licensing Board of the Department of Mines, Industry Regulation and Safety.

-After you successfully obtain a license, you can work in your preferred license class in Western Australia.
+After successfully obtaining a license, you can work in your preferred license class in Western Australia.

-Click here to know more about obtaining a plumbing license in Western Australia.
+Click here to learn more about obtaining a plumbing license in Western Australia.